hostcc/pyg90alarm/README.rst

 The cloud protocol is native to the panel and is used to interact with mobile application.
 The package can mimic the cloud server and interpret the messages the panel sends to the cloud, allowing to receive the notifications and alerts.
 While the protocol also allows to send commands to the panel, it is not implemented and local protocol is used for that - i.e. when cloud notifications are in use the local protocol still utilized for sending commands to the panel.

-The cloud protocol is TCP based and typically interacts with cloud service at known IP address and port (not customizeable at panel side).
+The cloud protocol is TCP based and typically interacts with cloud service at known IP address and port (not customizable at panel side).
 To process the cloud notifications all the traffic from panel towards the cloud (IP address ``47.88.7.61`` and TCP port ``5678`` as of writing) needs to be diverted to the node where the package is running - depending on your network equipment it could be port forwarding, DNAT or other means.
 It is unclear whether the panel utilizes DNS to resolve the cloud service IP address, hence the documentation only mentions IP-based traffic redirection.

 Please see
-`cloud-protocol.rst <docs/cloud-protocol.rst>`_ for further details on the protocol.
+`the section <docs/cloud-protocol.rst>`_ for further details on the protocol.

 The benefit of the cloud notifications is that the panel no longer required to have ``10.10.10.250`` IP address.